github/docs/content/copilot/managing-github-copilot-in-your-organization/managing-access-for-copilot-in-your-organization.md

 {% data reusables.profile.access_org %}
 {% data reusables.profile.org_settings %}
 {% data reusables.copilot.access-settings %}
+1. If the **Allow this organization to assign seats** button is displayed, click this button.
+1. If you see the message "Configure code policies to start adding seats":
+   1. Click **Go to policies**.
+   1. Set any policies that are currently set to "Unconfigured".
+   1. In the left sidebar, click **Access**.
-1. Under "{% data variables.product.prodname_copilot_short %} in your organization," to enable {% data variables.product.prodname_copilot %} for selected teams or users in your organization, select **Enabled For: Selected members**.
+1. Under {% ifversion ghec %}"{% data variables.product.prodname_copilot_enterprise_short %} is active in your organization" or {% endif %}"{% data variables.product.prodname_copilot_business_short %} is active in your organization," to enable {% data variables.product.prodname_copilot %} for selected teams or users in your organization, select **Enabled For: Selected members**.
-1. If you are updating user access from the **Enabled For: All members of the organization** setting, in the "Confirm seat assignment" dialog, select how you want to start assigning access.
+1. If you are updating user access from the **Enabled For: All members of the organization** setting, in the "Confirm policy update" dialog, select how you want to start assigning access.
     - To unassign all members and then select those who should have access, select **Start from scratch**.
-    - To keep all members who currently have access and then select those who should not have access, select **Keep all users**.
+    - To keep all members who currently have access and then select those who should not have access, select **Renew seats**.
-1. If you selected **Start from scratch**, click **Add seats**.
-1. If you selected **Add seats**, in the "Enable {% data variables.product.prodname_copilot %} access to users and teams" dialog, you can either search for and add individual users or teams, or you can click **Upload CSV** to add members in bulk by uploading a CSV file.
+1. Click **Assign {% data variables.product.prodname_copilot_short %} seats**.
+1. In the "Enable Copilot access for users and teams" dialog, click one of the two tabs.

    ![Screenshot of the "enable access for selected members" dialog.](/assets/images/help/copilot/enable-access-for-selected-members.png)

+   - Click **Users and teams** to search for and add individual users or teams.

-    - To search for users, type their username or full name in the search bar.
+     To search for users, type their username or full name in the search bar.
 If you select a user who is not currently a member of your organization, they will be invited to join your organization when you click **Continue to purchase** followed by **Purchase seats**.

+   - Click **Upload CSV** to add users in bulk by uploading a CSV file.

-    - To add members in bulk, click **Upload CSV**, and then upload a CSV file including either the username or email address for each member you want to add, separated by a comma.
+     To add members in bulk, click **Choose CSV to upload**, and then upload a CSV file including either the username or email address for each member you want to add, separated by a comma.
 The file can contain a mixture of usernames and email addresses.

      {% warning %}

      **Warning:** When you upload a CSV file, {% data variables.product.prodname_copilot %} will search all users on {% data variables.product.prodname_dotcom_the_website %} for matches.
 If the CSV includes users who are not members of your organization, they will be invited to join your organization when you click **Continue to purchase** followed by **Purchase seats**.

      {% endwarning %}

-    - Review the list of users generated from your CSV file.
-To confirm that you want to grant access to the listed users, click **Continue to purchase** followed by **Purchase seats**.
-To reject the list, click **Cancel**.
+     Review the list of users generated from your CSV file.
+Clear the selection of any users you do not want to add.

-1. If you selected **Keep all users**, review the full list of your organization members and select the individuals whose {% data variables.product.prodname_copilot %} you want to revoke.
-1. To confirm the revocation of access for the selected members, at the top of the list of members, click **Cancel seat**.
+1. Click **Continue to purchase**, then click **Purchase seats**.

 ### Revoking access to {% data variables.product.prodname_copilot %} for your whole organization